bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 UCSB physicist Matthew Fisher, have focused on even smaller objects, molecules called [Posner clusters](https://en.wikipedia.org/wiki/Amorphous_calcium_phosphate#Posner's_clusters).
-Studies by Litt et al. and Koch and Hepp, and McKemmish et al. have pointed out multiple independent reasons why the whole concept just doesn't work.
+Studies by Litt et al. and Koch and Hepp, and McKemmish et al. have pointed out multiple independent reasons why the concept just doesn't work in general.

 The whole sad story reminds me of the notion that radio waves could cause cancer, which started in the days before cell phones and never made any sense in terms of the fundamental physics: radio waves